 Finally, if you are a wine lover, do not miss a stop at Herdade do Cebolal, in Santiago do Cacém, very close to Sines.
-Not only are the wines exquisite, the farm itself is a wonder!
+Not only are the wines exquisite, but the farm itself is also a wonder!

 5. VILA NOVA DE MILFONTES

-Very touristy in summer, you can pretty much have this village to yourself if you happen to approach it in low season.
+Very touristy in summer, you can pretty much have this village to yourself if you happen to approach it in the low season.

 At Tasca do Celso, a local restaurant whose decoration will make you feel at home, the grilled robalo and the ‘açorda de camarao’ are two great choices.

-On the other hand, for sleeping I recommend that you take a look at the design suites of Monte do Zambujeiro, where I stayed and felt like a modern princess for a couple of nights.
+On the other hand, for sleeping, I recommend that you take a look at the design suites of Monte do Zambujeiro, where I stayed and felt like a modern princess for a couple of nights.

 6. PORTO DAS BARCAS